w3c/w3c-website-frontend/README.md

 ASSETS_WEBSITE_2021=https://www-dev.w3.org/assets/website-2021-dev/pr-123/
 ```

-Replace `pr-123` with your Pull Request number.
+Replace `pr-123` with your PR number.

 ## Installation
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.